learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - The new availability layout for teachers has been extended to volunteer and admin modules.
 Admins can now check and edit availability on the same page.
 - When using a template program to create a new problem, module info from the template program will now be copied to the new program (including ``seq`` values, whether or not they are ``required``, and the ``required_label``)
 - Made login errors clearer
+- Added teacher interview and training descriptions to the manage page for these events.
+- Fixed the format of the inline student schedule (on the student reg mainpage).

 Known Issues
 ============